fabric8io/fabric8/docs/openShiftVagrant.md

 ## Run OpenShift V3 using Vagrant

-Lets run OpenShift V3 using Vagrant.
+Let's run OpenShift V3 using Vagrant.
 Be sure to check the latest [OpenShift docs](https://github.com/openshift/origin/blob/master/CONTRIBUTING.adoc#develop-on-virtual-machine-using-vagrant) just in case!.

 * You will need to [install vagrant](https://www.vagrantup.com/downloads.html) if you have not done so already
 * clone the [OpenShift Origin repository](https://github.com/openshift/origin)